Alseals1/30-Day-Devops-Challenge/day03/around_the_nba/README.md

 ## **Features**

-    -	Automatically create an S3 bucket to store raw NBA player data.
+- Fetches NBA data from an external API
-    -	Fetch NBA data from an external API.
+- Uploads the data to an S3 bucket
-    -	Upload data to S3 in line-delimited JSON format.
+- Converts data into line-delimited JSON format
-    -	Set up an AWS Glue database and table for the data.
+- Creates a Glue database and table for analytics
-    -	Configure AWS Athena for querying the data.
+- Configures Athena for querying the data lake

 ## **Next**